Skip Navigation

 Building foundational knowledge and exploring creative depths The primary goal of Adda Clevenger’s upper school ELA program is to provide student-centered ELA instruction in reading, writing, language, and philosophical inquiry, while also fostering each child’s creative potential.
 This is achieved by knowing every student in-depth.
 In fact, each year our primary texts and projects often change based on the needs and interests of that year’s students.
 By discovering every child’s learning style, strengths, weaknesses, and interests, and then providing them a variety of student-centered learning opportunities, as well as a safe space to explore their unique potential, students become academically competitive and creatively courageous.

 In seventh grade ELA, students receive instruction over the course of four units: Magical Realism, Modern Realistic Fiction, Classics: Fantasy Fiction, and Dystopian Fiction.
-Each unit relates to our 6th grade yearly college and career readiness theme: Perseverance.
+Each unit relates to our 7th grade yearly college and career readiness theme: Perseverance.
 As students progress through each unit, they will ask the overarching essential questions, “What is perseverance?”
 “What is resiliency?”
 “What are ways in which I have persevered?”
-“In what ways have the characters in our novels demonstrated perseverance."
+“In what ways have the characters in our novels demonstrated perseverance?"
 These questions regarding perseverance are explicitly

-investigated in order to facilitate the ACS mission to ensure students make the developmental, social, and intellectual progress necessary to become leaders at school and beyond.
+investigated in order to facilitate the ACS mission to ensure students make the developmental, social, and intellectual progress necessary to become resilient leaders at school and beyond.

 Text Examples (These Can and Often Do Change from Year to Year)